15 Best Reasons Why Nuremberg Is Worth Visiting

 360-degree-image of Nuremberg Toy Museum above (Swipe to see more views)

-Admission to the Toy Museum in Nuremberg costs 6 EUR for adults (1.5 EUR for visitors eligible for discounts).
 See more information about the Toy Museum on their official website.

 Germanisches Nationalmuseum

 I am not sure if all exhibits in Germanisches Nationalmuseum are on their website.
-But, I’m sure the catalogs will give you a glimpse of what items await you in the museum.
+But I’m sure the catalogs will give you a glimpse of what items await you in the museum.
 Check it out to feel more excited to come to Nuremberg!

 The items found in Germanisches Nationalmuseum in Nuremberg came from all ages of the German culture.
 There are renaissance and medieval artworks, German weapons, folk culture stuff, clothes, and more!
 Different visitors spent 2 hours to an entire inside the museum.